assafmo/NBAStatsTelegramBot/README.md

 # This bot lives in [@nbaespnstats](https://t.me/nbaespnstats)
-This telegram bot tracks a twitter account and send tweets that match certain keywords to a chat.
+This telegram bot follows a twitter account and sends tweets that match certain keywords to a specific chat.

 # Usage
 1. [Create a twitter app](https://apps.twitter.com)